[Super beginner's guide in 3 minutes] Done! Check disk usage

 Hello!

-A lot of data is left on the disk every day, so
+Since a lot of data is saved to the disk every day,

-if left unattended, the disk will fill up.
+if left unattended, the capacity will fill up.

 df command